-Mighty Well is a clothing and accessories brand selling adaptive wear for those with illnesses and/or disabilities.
+Mighty Well is a US-based clothing and accessories brand selling adaptive wear for those with illnesses and/or disabilities.
 The aim of this collaboration was to create decorative patches that would speak to the strength found in the community, without using language that would alienate those with incurable conditions.

 The resting patch was designed as a reminder that time spent resting is not wasted time, and is actually incredibly important.
 Fighting is often thought of as a physical action, whereas deliberate inaction is often necessary to maintain or improve our health.
 Resting when you desperately want to be active is a struggle and I wanted to shine a light on the strength that can take at times.